-Skiing is inherently a dangerous activity that requires you to be alert and pay attention, not only to yourself, but to everyone else on the mountain.
-The ability to slow down is a major necessity, and is one of the first skills you need to learn.
+Skiing is inherently a dangerous activity that requires you to be alert and pay attention, not only to yourself but to everyone else on the mountain.
+The ability to slow down is a major necessity and is one of the first skills you need to learn.

 That can be difficult for skiers who are just starting out, but it’s important to focus on the simple elements of speed control before you learn the other aspects of the sport.

 How to Slow Down While Skiing

 You will want to go faster as your skills improve.
 Just always remember that it’s really important to ski in control and learn how to slow down, even when you’re an experienced skier.

-Snowplow/Pizza Wedge Method
+1. Snowplow/Pizza Wedge Method

 One of the easiest ways to slow down while skiing is through the snow plow or pizza wedge method.
 This is a beginner ski technique that all newbies should learn.

 To slow down with this method, you need to make a wedge shape with your skis.
 That is where it gets its name.
 By creating a wedge or triangle shape with your skis, you create friction and force that allows the inside edges of your skis to slow you down.

 Start by keeping your skis parallel in a way that enables you to build up a little bit of speed.
 As you begin to ski, slowly start to create the pizza wedge shape by bringing your ski tips close together in front of you.

-When you do that, you’ll notice the inside edge of your skis begin to dig into the snow.
+When you do that, you’ll notice the inside edge of your skis begins to dig into the snow.
 The more force you turn inward as your knees turn together, the better you will slow down.

 As you develop a more advanced skiing technique, you will naturally transition away from the pizza wedge and begin to use your turns to slow you down.
 Traversing is a natural step between the wedge and parallel turns, which we will look at next.